 - ICBA opposes the use of statistical disparity alone to enforce fair lending laws against indirect auto lenders to combat the discriminatory behavior of auto dealers.

 Community banks have a strong track record of providing access to credit in the communities in which they are located and take their fair lending obligations very seriously.
 A recent trend of increased scrutiny and changed methodologies in fair lending exams and investigations has resulted in “false positive” findings of disparate treatment, thus requiring the affected community banks to spend large amounts of time and money in disproving false fair lending allegations.
-Community banks are particularly vulnerable to such allegations.
-While large, conventional lenders typically take a “check list” approach to granting credit, community banks, by contrast, are committed to working with their customers to provide customized loans under exceptional circumstances.
-Unfortunately, this form of “exception lending” raises red flags and too often draws fair lending allegations.
+Community banks are particularly vulnerable to such allegations because they are committed to working with their customers to provide customized loans under exceptional circumstances.
+This raises red flags and too often draws fair lending allegations.

 Staff Contact: Lilly Thomas